Quick Jump Menu

 5 How to upgrade free hosting to paid hosting

-Every paid hosting account includes a free domain name, unlimited disk space, unlimited file sizes, SMTP and PHPmail, no CPU limits and are hosted on servers upto 4 times faster than free hosting!
-You can purchase a premium account at : http://securesignup.net/portal/order.php…
+Every paid hosting account includes a free domain name, unlimited disk space, unlimited file sizes, SMTP and PHPmail, no CPU limits and are hosted on NVMe servers upto 10 times faster than free hosting!
+You can purchase a premium account at : http://ifastnet.com/portal/order.php…

 6 How to Upgrade my Account